acfr/RobustNeuralNetworks.jl/docs/src/examples/lbdn_mnist.md

 ## 2. Define a model

 We can now construct an LBDN model to train on the MNIST dataset.
-In our [paper](https://doi.org/10.48550/arXiv.2301.11526) we use LBDN models with three hidden layers of (256, 356, 128) neurons (respectively) to achieve a classification accuracy of approximately 99% on the full MNIST dataset.
-For this example, we'll consider a smaller network and set a Lipschitz bound of `γ = 5.0` to demonstrate the method.
+The larger the model, the better the classification accuracy will be, at the cost of longer training time.
+For example, using an LBDN with three hidden layers of 128 neurons each would achieve a classification accuracy of approximately 99% on the full MNIST dataset.
+For this example, we'll use a smaller network and set a Lipschitz bound of `γ = 5.0` just to demonstrate the method.

 ```@example mnist
 using Random